mwithheld/moodle-block_integrityadvocate/README.md

 # IntegrityAdvocate Moodle block

-The Integrity Advocate block does identity verification & participation monitoring in Moodle activities.
+Integrity Advocate does identity verification & participation monitoring.
+This block can be added to Moodle activities and makes the IntegrityAdvocate proctoring interface show up for students, and shows instructors an overview button so they can view IA results.

 ## Requirements for installation